F-4Dev/AnimatedFox-rose-pine/README.md

  - Color themes with transparency usually don't work well.

 If anyone knows how to fix these issues, feel free to submit a pull request.

----
-For the new tab page, see https://github.com/RemyIsCool/New-Tab-Page.